Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 If you have a website, you may ask yourself, “What is the voice of my site?”
 In order to have consistent, reliable text on your site, your site’s voice is a very important quality to identify.
 In many cases, website owners and administrators can recognize appropriate content when they see it, but they may never have considered and defined the tone and rhythm of the text they publish.
 This oversight can create problems when outsourcing content.

-Such problems, however, can be largely avoided by determining your website’s voice.
+Such problems, however, can be largely avoided by determining your brand voice.
 Once you have a good definition for the intended voice of your site, you can hire a number of copywriters to supply you with text and still offer consistent content.
-In order to help you get started, the following are a few descriptions of imaginary websites and their “voices.”
+In order to help you get started, the following brand voice examples are a few descriptions of imaginary websites and their “voices.”

 Site: Earth’s Blessing: Natural Gifts for Home and Body – This is a retail site that offers organic, natural, eco-friendly products that are packaged specifically to be given as gifts.
 They offer baskets of products that range in price from $35 to $180.
 They also sell some more expensive pieces of home decor and jewelry.

-Voice: The text on this site should be calming, uplifting and inspire visitors to purchase products.
+Voice: This brand voice example makes it seem like the text on the site should be calming, uplifting and inspire visitors to purchase products.
 The hard sell is nowhere to be found in this voice.
 Rather, product descriptions, blog entries and sales pitches should all focus squarely on the merits of the items.

 Voice: The voice of this site should be fast-paced.
 It should be short and sweet.
 It should be to the point.
 The job descriptions should be brief and informational, with very little fluff.
 The content should all be positive, motivational and focused on action.
 It may include numerous sub-headings for easy reading and reference.
 It may also include lists so information can be conveyed as effectively as possible.
 In musical terms, the text for this site should be staccato.